cvidhyac/notes/mac_setup.md

 | Open Terminal                            | Cmd + ,                                  |
 | Increase or decrease font size within IJ | increase - Opt + F4, decrease - Opt + F2 |

+## IntelliJ gotchas
+- Invalidate cache and restart if nothing works.
+- Delete your local .m2 repository if IJ tries to use a different dependency locally available in your m2 repo.
+- Enable Annotation Processing if using lombok or any other autogenerator profiles.

+## Screensharing gotchas
+- System preferences -> Displays -> Scaled -> Choose lower resolution for bigger font size.

 ## Other useful laptop set up notes